je-so/iqueue/README.md

 Only a pointer to the message is transfered.
 The message itself is not copied.
-The server responds to the client request with an error code and signals the client if the message is processed.
+The server responds to the client request with an error code and signals the client if the message has been processed.
+Two implemented types *iqmsg_t* and *iqsignal_t* support the notification of a client whenever a message has been processed.

 ```C
 #include "iqueue.h"